persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - click Menu->File->New

-  - item OTStudy_1 appears in the tree view
+  - item Study_1 appears in the tree view
     - the item is associated with a 'study' window

-- click icon New OTStudy in the Tool bar
+- click icon New Study in the Tool bar

-  - item OTStudy_2 appears in the tree view
+  - item Study_2 appears in the tree view
     - the item is associated with a 'study' window

 - press keys CTRL + N

-  - item OTStudy_3 appears in the tree view
+  - item Study_3 appears in the tree view
     - the item is associated with a 'study' window

   .. image:: /developer_manual/validation/otstudyWindow.png
       :align: center

-Rename OTStudy
+Rename Study
 ``````````````

-- double click on OTStudy_2 item, rename OTStudy_2 by myOTStudy, press enter
+- double click on Study_2 item, rename Study_2 by myOTStudy, press enter

   - the item is renamed

-- right click on OTStudy_3 item, on the context menu which appears click on Rename, rename OTStudy_2 by myOTStudy2, press enter
+- right click on Study_3 item, on the context menu which appears click on Rename, rename Study_2 by myOTStudy2, press enter

   - the item is renamed

-Save/open OTStudy
+Save/open Study
 ````````````````````

 - save myOTStudy with Menu->File->save, close with Menu->File->close, reopen with Menu->File->open